 Start your exploration of Bruges at the Markt, which is a medieval market square.
-In here, you will find a lot of historical buildings like the Belfry Tower, Bruges Beer Museum, and the Cloth Hall.
+Here, you will find a lot of historical buildings like the Belfry Tower, Bruges Beer Museum, and the Cloth Hall.
 If you explore the area around the canal, you will also stumble upon the Renaissance townhouses of Rozenhoedkaai.

 If you are curious about Flemish art, head to Groeninge Museum (cost of admission is 12 Euros).
 But if you love shopping, you will be in awe of the options you will find at Streenstraat.
 Don’t miss out on visiting the best chocolate shop in the world–The Chocolate Line.
-All of these sights and activities combine to make Bruges one of the best summer destinations in Europe.
+All of these sights and activities combine to make Bruges one of the best end of summer destinations in Europe.

 Are you on Pinterest?
 Pin this for later read!